-Few hour after the publication, I received a bunch a hate mail in my inbox, along with a few insults on social medias.
+Few hours after the publication, I received a bunch a hate mail in my inbox, along with a few insults on social media.
 To these people, I was insulting pedigrees.
 Read again guys, I am clearly not.

 What Are Breed Standards, After All?

 All this agitation made me wonder and question what breed standards are.
 In today’s era, have official breed standards become biblical verses?

 To many, they represent the absolute, unchangeable, evergreen description of a given dog breed.
 Apparently, breeds are not allowed to be in motion over several decades, they are not allowed to improve (of even regress.)

 Originally, breed standards were initiated as a set of guidelines.
 These could be used to ensure that litters produced by a dog breeder conformed to the specifics of the standardized breed.
 Basically, it was describing what makes a German Shepherd a German Shepherds, and not a Pomeranian.

 Breed standards are arbitrary designed by the ruling authorities such as the American & British Kennel Clubs, Federation Cynologique International, etc. Judges, breeders and fanciers are asked to follow these guidelines in order to be part of the pool of pedigree specimens.

 No standard has actual (and serious) scientific studies to back up their choices.
 Each characteristic is purely arbitrary and chose by a few people who happen to be the decision makers.

 Once you’ve got a standard, you’ve got a dog breed.
 One that is clearly defined so breeders can go ahead and keep on breeding following these guidelines.
 These are meant to force selective breeding in order to improve the breed.
 At least, this is the ideal ambition here.